markdconnelly/TerraForm/README.md

 User Existing Resources:
 https://www.youtube.com/watch?v=QrSfASpVE14&list=PLnWpsLZNgHzVVslxs8Bwq19Ng0ff4XlFv&index=6

+# Environment Explanation
 To illustrate this learning exercise, we must understand the intent behind the architecture getting built.
 This exercise will focus on an enterprise grade environment that is both close, secure, and highly available inter region and cross region.

-# Environment Explanation
 In my case, this uses Central US and East US 2 for its region pairing.
 When thinking through your example, use your closest region pairing.
 If you were in Europe for example, my regions wouldn't make sense.

+# On Premise Network Connectivity
 This environment has two primary on premise data centers in the United States.
 It's primary location is based in Champaign, IL and it's secondary location is in Atlanta, GA.
 There is 100Gbps private fiber connectivity between the primary and secondary on premise locations.

 Because this environment has such high speed connectivity between regions, equivelent cross connectivity between Azure regions is critical.
 We will use redundant connections between multiple carriers for our express routes.